 It's no secret that Colorado offers some of the finest skiing in the U.S. With the highest altitude lift terrain in the country, the state offers plentiful snowfall and spectacular views!
 (It also offers some of the most varied and challenging terrain.)
-With COVID-19 cutting the very end of our spring ski season short in 2020, we've been hopping with excitement about being back on the slopes this ski season.
+We've been hopping with excitement about being back on the slopes this ski season.
 This post will walk you through the best time to ski in Colorado by month!

 Due to epic snowfall, the ski season is not over yet!
 Breckenridge is open (with lift ticket sales posted through May 21, 2023!)
 Now let's hop to it and get to what you came for: our month-by-month guide to the best time to ski in Colorado.
 It's never too late to plan for next season.

 Our Month-by-Month Guide to the Best Time to Ski in Colorado